 What to Pack for Vienna in the Winter

 You’ll want to layer up every day.
 Luckily, winter layering is the perfect vehicle for adorable accessories like scarves and hats!
 Here are our recommendations for clothing that’s both functional AND super cute to wear in Vienna in the winter!
+If you’re looking for more details, we’ve got a full Europe in winter packing list guide.

 - Warm Walking Boots: Do not skimp on your shoes for your trip to Vienna in the winter!
 This is a walking city and it will be COLD, so you need to have shoes that are up to the task.
 We recommend boots that can withstand ice or snow, are totally waterproof, and are comfortable enough to walk in for HOURS, especially on uneven cobblestone.
 Sounds darn near impossible, right?
 Well, it’s not.
 We’re OBSESSED with our winter boots (and yes, we both have the same ones.
 Because we’re kinda gross like that).
 They’re cute, they’re insanely comfortable, they’re waterproof leather and lined with shearling to keep your toes toasty warm, and they’re extremely lightweight and foldable so you can stuff them in your bag when you travel.
 Oh, and they have thin and flexible soles that let your feet function as if you were walking around in freezing cold Vienna completely barefoot!
 Note: you might find yourself in need of some calf strengthening if you’re not used to barefoot-style soles.
 We can’t recommend these boots enough.
 They’re made to last and they’re worth every cent – we wore them for 2 months straight in frigid wintry Europe and never suffered a cold or sore foot!
 Plus, they’re cute AF.
 Here are my boots and Jeremy’s boots.
 You can read more about them in our round-up of our favorite travel shoes for women or for men.